makersacademy/airport_challenge/README.md

 ## How to run the tests

 To run the RSpec tests, run `rspec` from the `airport_challenge` directory.
-This will run all of the unit tests and the feature test.
+This will run all the unit tests and the feature test.
 To run individual test files, put the file path after `rspec`, such as `rspec ./spec/airport_spec.rb`

+The feature test is a simple set of commands that land, take off and check several planes at the same airport.
+Line 7 of `feature_spec.rb` deactivates the random weather generator, and makes sure it is always sunny.
+It can be commented out for a 100% authentic feature test environment, but the program will occasionally raise errors when it is stormy!

 ## User Stories